 Thus, in analyzing whether a defendant can pick the forum the answer is, it depends.
 The issue should be analyzed on a case by case basis and said analysis should be based on the specificity of the clause itself.
 Where a clause is overbroad and lacks specificity an opposing party may challenge the binding effect and will likely be successful.

-In the event you have a question or would like more information regarding a Florida personal injury case or an insurance dispute we invite you to contact Givens Givens Sparks, PLLC for a free consultation.
+In the event you have a question or would like more information regarding a Florida personal injury case or an insurance dispute we invite you to contact Robert Sparks Attorneys, PLLC for a free consultation.